Ken Douglas: Union career

 After starting work as a truck driver, his father who was also a truck driver insisted Douglas attend a meeting of the Wellington Drivers' Union.
 In about a year, he was on its executive, and when we was 23 he was elected its president, the youngest president of any trade union in New Zealand history.
 He negotiated on behalf of workers with companies for those workers' pay and rights.

 Douglas was the secretary of the Federation of Labour from 1979 to 1988, serving with president Jim Knox.
 In this role, many unions asked him to negotiate with employers on their behalf.
-In 1988, Know retired and Douglas became president.
+In 1988, Knox retired and Douglas became president.

 In 1988, following the effects of economic reforms known as Rogernomics, the three branches of the trade union movement amalgamated into one organisation, the New Zealand Council of Trade Unions.
 Douglas was its first president.
 He proposed a compact with the government whereby wage increases were limited to two percent plus further increases linked to productivity.
 Many trade unionists felt that this signalled he had sold out to business interests.
 He was also blamed by many for not leading a general strike against the Employment Contracts Act 1991, which gutted the power of the trade union movement.
 Douglas held the CTU presidency until he retired from the role in 1999.

 He also played a prominent role in the global union movement with roles as president of both the Asia-Pacific Regional Organisation of the International Confederation of Free Trade Unions and the International Centre for Trade Union Rights.